-Nui is either really funny and cutely evil, or a loathsome dog-kicker with no further motives.
+Nui is either really funny and cutely evil plus a badass troll of a fighter, or a loathsome dog-kicker with no further motives and whose trolling is just annoying.
 Even her leitmotif includes the kanji for disagreeable.
 Ironically, Nui herself would be more than happy with either opinion of her: love and hate are interchangeable in her view.

 Ragyo Kiryuin became this as she got more prominent.
 Fans either love the fact that she's such an over the top and camp villain, but still manages to be a credible threat and a repulsive person you wanna see die, or hate her for being a shallow, pretentious villain with a generic motive with no justifiable reasoning behind them beyond just being evil, and her molestation tendencies are creepy Fan Disservice.

-The fact that both characters died on their own terms despite their horrible actions also left a sour taste in people's mouth.
+The fact that both Nui and Ragyo died on their own terms despite their horrible actions also left a sour taste in people's mouth.

 And to a lesser extent Mako gets some of this.
 She either serves as The Heart for the series and her antics prevent things from getting too serious, or said antics detract from otherwise serious scenes and that she should have been pushed to the side when the tone of the plot shifted in the series` second half.